Understand Your Medicare Out-of-Pocket Expenses in 2014

-You can expect to have out-of-pocket costs as a Medicare beneficiary.
-Those Medicare costs come in a variety of forms and can be impacted by a variety of factors.
+While Medicare can cover a good portion of your health care expenses, you remain responsible for paying for a share of the costs.
+As such, expect to have out-of-pocket costs as a Medicare beneficiary.
+These costs come in a variety of forms and can be impacted by a variety of factors.
 This article should help you understand what you can expect to pay based on your individual circumstances.

 Let's begin by defining the different forms of Medicare costs that you may experience.

-- Coinsurance - Another form of cost-sharing, this is a percentage of the total cost of the product or service.
+Coinsurance: Another form of cost-sharing, this is a percentage of the total cost of the product or service.
 You usually pay the smaller portion.
-For example, you might pay 20 percent while your Medicare plan pays 80 percent of the cost.
+For example, you might pay 20% while your Medicare plan pays 80% of the cost.